- Follow ADDadultstrategies on WordPress.com

 About doug with ADHD

 I am a psychiatric physician.
-I learned I have ADHD at age 64, and then wrote two ADHD books for adults, focusing on strategies for making your life better.
-I just published my first novel, Alma Means Soul.
-Your Life Can Be Better; strategies for adults with ADD/ADHD available at amazon.com, or smashwords.com (for e books) Living Daily With Adult ADD or ADHD: 365 Tips O the Day ( e-book).
+I learned I have ADHD at age 64, and then wrote four ADHD books for adults, focusing on strategies for making your life better.
+I also published a novel, Alma Means Soul.
+The books are available at amazon.com (soft cover or E book), or smashwords.com (only E books).
+The prices are as low as they are allowed to be.
+Managing Your ADHD Your Life Can Be Better; strategies for adults with ADD/ADHD Living Daily With Adult ADD or ADHD: 365 Tips O the Day ( e-book).
 This is one tip at a time, one page at a time, at your own pace.
 It's meant to last a year.
-As a child, I was a bully.
-Then there was a transformation.
-Now I am committed to helping people instead abusing them.
-The Bully was published in January, 2016.
-It's in print or e book, on Amazon.

-This entry was posted in add, ADD strategies, organize, strategies and tagged ADD, ADHD, adult add, adult adhd, attention, cards, list, to do.
+This entry was posted in add, ADD strategies, organize, strategies and tagged , , , , , , , .
 Bookmark the permalink.

 8 Responses to Cards and Lists, Help for ADD ADHD, for Momma — ADD Tip o the Day 464